QuantMarineEcoLab/lab-onboarding/qmel-onboarding.md

     achievable, but lofty.
 We also keep the idea of backwards design in our planning process on order to help us achieve our long-term goals.
+-   A critical part of being a lab member is attending events in the department, on campus, and beyond the university.
+Events can include casual coffee breaks, job candidate talks, scientific lectures, and social hours.
+All of these events provide an important opportunity for both your own career and to build a culture of community.

 ## Small picture